tentixo/txo-brain-pain/set-up-sw-dev-environment.md

 * Git lets you save different versions of your work on your own computer.
 * GitHub is like an online bookshelf where you can store, share, and work on projects together with others from anywhere in the world!
-* Git is a version control system that tracks changes in your codebase, allows you to manage version history and helps you collaborate with others.
+* Git is a version control system that tracks changes in your codebase, allows you to manage version history, and helps you collaborate with others.
 You will need Git to interact with GitHub repositories.
 * Git allows you to push/pull code to and from GitHub.
 * Proper Git configuration ensures that your commits are correctly attributed to you when using Git.